What is Redundancy?

 The offer must be made before the current employment ends.
 The timing of the offer can impact on how reasonable it is.

-A very late offer, for example in the last week of the notice period lateness of the offer, will not completely invalid it, although this will clearly be a factor the tribunal will consider when assessing if an employee has been reasonable or not in rejecting it.
+A very late offer, for example in the last week of the notice period will not completely invalid it, although this will be a factor the tribunal will consider when assessing if an employee has been reasonable in rejecting it.